laggycomputer/lcsg-problemsets/lcsg03.typ

     - State a way to assign its vertices into two sets and prove that that for any vertex $v$ in one set, all of its neighbors are in the other set.
     - Or, prove it is $2$-colorable; this is equivalent to bipartiteness.
 ])[
-    A *bipartite* graph is one whose edges can be split into two sets.
+    A *bipartite* graph is one whose vertices can be split into two sets.
     Vertices in one set do not connect to others in their set and _may_ connect to vertices in the other set.
     The two endpoints of any edge $e$ are in different sets.